Lab -- Github, Markdown, and You

 Following that guide, add and commit your modifications.

-• Don’t forget to commit your .gitignore and Gemfile files!
+- Don’t forget to commit your

-• Write good commit messages!
+files! - Write good commit messages!

 Once you’ve pushed your commits to github, github will (eventually) rebuild your site.
 If it failed to build, you’ll get an email with an error message.